-This page is designed to prompt reflection on your practice in the following areas: reading, research, note taking, and writing.
+This page collects together some resources to help you develop your approach to learning and covers reading, engaging with sources, writing and referencing.
 These are very much overlapping domains, so look out for the common themes across these areas.

 Graham Gibbs below sets out four key areas that have been shown to positively impact students effectiveness as learners.
 These areas are not only relevant for learning at university, but relevant to lifelong learning.